microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 ### Create Test Files

-1. Create a directory in the root of C: called "SASExample"
+1. On your local system, create a directory in the root of C: called "SASExample"

 2. Create a text file called "File1.txt"